yzdxs/learn-anything/readme.md

 ## [linters](https://my.mindnode.com/6KxuVfowmW81Teuawc2FedkqG5QxiHwseUg3GZDP)

-- is the process of running a program that will analyse code for potential errors
+- linting is the process of running a
+program that will analyse code for potential errors

 ## [evaluation](https://my.mindnode.com/NDkKMcxWGi5vHMwEbFzpM3yof8orjxvCyPuGUvCn)